TAKAMI-RIN/orangepi_h3_linux/README.md

 # Build H3 image For OrangePi
+# This is gonna be an unoffical version of uboot 4 allwinerH3.
+# The RTC and the EtherNet will be modified.
+# Start date:2019-02-03
+# TOOSAKA & LQresier

 The OrangePi-Kernel contains Linux kernel sources (3.4.113 and 4.9) adapted for OrangePi H3 boards